-Full Seminar Pass: $85/$70 (Belcourt member) | SOLD OUT
+Full Seminar Pass: $85/$70 (Belcourt member) | This seminar is now SOLD OUT

-Each session is on a Thursday, 6--8pm, in the Belcourt’s second floor Jackson Education and Engagement Space.
+Each session is on a Tuesday, 6-8pm, in the Belcourt’s second floor Jackson Education and Engagement Space.

 Session 2: Acting in Cinema | What difference does it make that film actors play to a camera instead of a live audience, or that what we perceive as a single performance is typically many performances edited together?
 How do human actors compete with animals, things, and cinema’s wider environments in film as opposed to theater?
 This seminar takes stock of the film actor as a force of narrative, a master of technique, and as an entity uniquely produced by film style.
 Led by Claire Sisco King

 Session 3: Cinematography | Sometimes described as writing with light and movement, cinematography entails the choice of film stock, lenses, framing, shot duration, and camera movement, all of which determine how we see the things, people and environments placed before the camera.
-Led by Se Young Kim
+Led by Lutz Koepnick

 Session 4: Editing | Editing is the joining of shots, ranging from the “invisible style” of Hollywood cinema to the more experimental techniques of Soviet Montage and the French New Wave.
 Because editing enables filmmakers to create completely imaginary geographies and temporalities, it is often considered to be the most cinematic of all techniques.
 Through it, cinema creates its own world.
 We consider this manipulation and creation.
 Led by Jennifer Fay